-We review the carrying value of our long-lived assets, including goodwill and identifiable intangibles, whenever events or changes in circumstances indicate that such carrying values may not be recoverable, and at least annually for goodwill as required by Statement of Financial Accounting Standards (SFAS) No. 142, "Goodwill and Other Intangible Assets."
-No impairment of goodwill was indicated based on our annual analysis as of July 1, 2008.
+We review the carrying value of our long-lived assets, including goodwill and identifiable intangibles, whenever events or changes in circumstances indicate that such carrying values may not be recoverable, and at least annually for goodwill as required by accounting guidance for goodwill and other intangible assets.
+No impairment of goodwill was indicated based on our annual analysis at July 1, 2009.
 Unforeseen events and changes in circumstances and market conditions and material differences in the value of long-lived assets and intangibles due to changes in estimates of future cash flows, interest rates, regulatory matters and operating costs could negatively affect the fair value of our assets and result in an impairment charge.